They’re innovative, Australian, highly commercial and they’re changing the world, one idea at a time.

 Over coming weeks, we intended to reveal which innovations ranked highly against several specific criteria, in an attempt to uncover which attributes create a memorable and commercially viable innovation.
 The experiment continues!

-Why are there 102 innovations in the SMART 100?
+Why are there less than 100 innovations in the SMART 100?

 Well… it’s a long-ish story.